Chania Crete – Travel Guide to Chania 2023

 Do you need cash in Chania?

-In Chania, Crete, cash is widely accepted and many small businesses, restaurants and shops may not accept credit or debit cards.
+In Chania, Crete, cash is widely accepted.
+Many small businesses, restaurants, and shops may not take credit or debit cards.
 Having cash on hand is a good idea for budgeting and for places that do not accept card payments.
-However, it’s important to keep in mind that most large supermarkets, department stores and some restaurants, cafes and hotels will take credit or debit cards.
-It’s also recommended to bring a mix of cash and cards as a backup in case of any issues with the card payment system.

 How many days do you need in Chania?

 The number of days needed to visit Chania, Crete depends on your interests and the type of trip you’re planning.
 If you’re looking to relax and enjoy the beaches and local cuisine, a few days may be enough.
-However, if you’re interested in exploring the city’s rich history and culture, as well as visiting nearby archaeological sites, you may want to consider staying for a week or more.

 Chania is a great base for exploring the rest of the island, as it offers easy access to popular destinations such as the Samaria Gorge, Elafonisi Beach, and the ancient city of Aptera.
 If you’re planning to visit these places, you may want to consider staying for at least a week to make the most of your trip.